About Sara Hendrick

 Hendrick, S.*, Williams, M.J., & Bianchi, E. C. (February 2021).
 Consequences of work and parents

 identities for men’s life satisfaction.
-Paper presented at the annual meeting of the
+Paper presented at the annual meeting of the Society for Personality and Social Psychology.
+Virtual.

 -